 By default the Space start page contains the Model – Build – Run icons, describing the Map to App flow.
 In the space setting Show on start page (see below) you can choose to display one of the space processes or the list view instead.
-With using process models. the space start page helps guiding users like a management system.
+With using process models. the space start page helps guide users like a management system.
 Users can click on the process map to open sub processes and documents.
-See start page examples below.
-Using the list view as default start page can be very useful for users who mostly work with tasks.
+See the start page examples below.
+Using the list view as the default start page can be very useful for users who mostly work with tasks.

 2. Click Save changes and the start page is instantly updated.

-Default space start page with the Model, Build and Run sections shown.
+Default space start page with the Model, Build, and Run sections shown.

-Space start page with a process.
+The image shows a start page for a space with a process.